-This year I have submitted pictures from my landscape and wildlife photography images to the IPA awards 2014.
-Three of my images were chosen in honorable mentions and my black and white polar bear picture made the second place in the wildlife category.
+This year I have submitted pictures from my landscape and wildlife photography photographs to the IPA awards 2014.
+Three of my photographs were chosen in honorable mentions and my black and white polar bear picture made the second place in the wildlife category.

 “At The Edge”

 Silent Roar – black and white landscape photograph of the Epupa falls at the northern border in Namibia to Angola.

 What Will the Future Hold – color photograph – Polar bear standing on the pack ice at sunset at 83 degrees in the Arctic sea.

 At the Edge – B&W – Polar bear standing at the edge, on a big rock to the Arctic sea at the shore of the Kvitøya island in Svalbard, Norway.

 All photographs on sale for prints, save 25% with coupon code: SAFE25 till 02 January 2015

 Use the coupon code while check out and the 25% will be deducted automatically.

 More info to buy photography prints in my nature and wildlife photography website.